 unplugged. uncovered. unsung.

-The Words and Music Songwriter Showcase, an intimate acoustic concert series hosted by Jeffrey Pepper Rodgers, is back—at a new venue, with a new format including an open-mic songwriter spotlight and a stellar lineup of regional and touring artists.
+The Words and Music Songwriter Showcase is an intimate acoustic concert series hosted by Jeffrey Pepper Rodgers, featuring a stellar lineup of regional and touring artists.

 Open-mic songwriter spotlight

 Each Words and Music concert opens with a short open mic with four performance slots, each 12 minutes long—only original songs are allowed.
 The sign-up form is available here starting two weeks before the show until the slots are filled.
 Admission is free if you are performing, and you are welcome to sell your CDs and other merch.
 To allow room for other songwriters, open-mic performers must wait at least six months between appearances.

 Update for 5/10/19: The open mic is full!
 Please check back two weeks before the next show.

 Seneca Street Brew Pub, in the village of Manlius, New York, specializes in New York craft beers and local ingredients.
 The Words and Music shows are in the pub’s events room (upstairs next to the retail shop), an elegant and quiet space that’s ideal for an intimate acoustic concert.

 Parking is available on Seneca Street and in a small lot behind the building.
 The pub offers a small menu of finger foods.
 If you’d like more substantial fare, you are welcome to bring take-out food into the concert room (pizza, Chinese, and more is available very close by).